 CHEIFS is a home equity investment agreement (or "HEI"), not a loan.
 This is not an offer or commitment.
 CHEIFS is subject to underwriting and approval, including property appraisal(s) and verification of credit history, property condition, title, and property insurance, among other things.
 The subject property may not be in foreclosure or bankruptcy.
 Performance of the CHEIFS agreement is secured by a mortgage or trust deed, depending on the state, in no lower than second lien priority.
+Minimum investment amount is \$70,000.
+Owner-occupied, 1-2 unit residential properties only.
 Homeowner to pay an origination fee of 1.5% of the investment payment, plus appraisal, title, recording fees, and other closing costs.
-Homeowner must occupy and maintain the property and remain current on property insurance and taxes.
+Homeowner must occupy and maintain the property and remain current on property insurance, taxes and assessments.
 Terms may vary and are subject to change.
 Additional conditions apply.
 Not available in all states.